Collinsville Cemetery, Queensland: Collinsville Mine Disaster

 The funeral for the seven miners was held on Thursday 14 October 1954 in Collinsville.
 The funeral service was held in ANZAC Hall and was conducted by Mr E. Finch, a local storekeeper who read the sermon every Sunday at the church.
 He was assisted by the Reverend A. Angel, a Methodist minister from Bowen.
-The service was held at 4pm and the funeral procession set off for the cemetery at 4.30pm.
+The service was held at 4 p.m. and the funeral procession set off for the cemetery at 4.30 p.m.
 The cortege was led by a procession of miners as was the traditional mining custom, with the wives and children of the deceased miners following in cars.
 About 2000 people attended and took part in the 2.4 km procession to the Collinsville Cemetery.

 At the funeral there was a large representation of union officials which included the Miners' Federation general president Idris William and Queensland officials Tom Miller, Pat Conway and Jack Pocock.
 The Waterside Workers' Federation national industrial officer Norm Docker attended as did numerous representatives of other unions.

 Following the disaster, mineworkers from far and wide contributed to a fund to help the bereaved families and the Brisbane Telegraph set up a fund to receive contributions from the general public.

 The disaster had come after a protracted dispute between the miners and the state government.
 In 1951 the state government had appointed Athol Lightfoot as general manager of State Coal Mines and Coke Works.
 Lightfoot subsequently targeted the Collinsville State Mine for mechanisation with his plan to mechanise Tunnel Number One despite opposition from the miners because of its steep grades and constant leakage of carbon dioxide.
 However, mechanisation of Tunnel Number One went ahead despite the mining union having recommended that if mechanisation were to occur it should be implemented in Tunnel Number Two.
 The union had also requested that the government allow Miners' Federation NSW Northern District's check inspector Jack Barrett, with his considerable experience in underground mines both in New South Wales and internationally, to make an inspection of the Collinsville State Mine.
 The Government refused the request.
 However, in the month before the disaster Lightfoot, who had planned and implemented the mechanisation, resigned from his position as general manager of State Coal Mines and Coke Works.

 Initially, following the disaster, the Gair Government agreed to hold a Mining Warden's Inquiry in which miners would be able to give evidence.
 An initial sitting of the Mining Warden's Inquiry was held on 15 November 1954 with an adjournment to 22 November 1954.
 But the Gair Government then scrapped the inquiry after hastily putting through parliament a Bill which prevented any further proceedings.

 The government then decided to hold a Royal Commission after initially refusing the Miners' Union request for such a commission.
 This turnaround caused the unions to suspect the government had an ulterior motive and a 24-hour stoppage was held at Collinsville and 30 other mines.